LGBTQ themes in Hindu mythology: Lopamudra

+Birth of Agni

 Numerous deities have been considered patrons of third-sex or homoerotically inclined people.
 This patronage can originate in epical stories about the deity, or from religious practices and rituals.
 For example, Conner and Sparks argue that the goddess of fire, love and sexuality, Arani, has been linked to lesbian eroticism via rituals in her honor: for example two pieces of wood perceived as feminine, called the adhararani and utararani, are rubbed together, simulating a spiritual lesbian interaction.

 These sticks are also perceived as male and female parents of the god Agni who in the Rig Veda is identified as a child of two births, two mothers and even three mothers.
 His mothers are identified as heaven and earth.
 These two, called Dyaus and Prithvi, however are also referred to as male and female in the Vedic verses.
 The two mothers are also referred to as sisters in the verses.
 The two sticks or aranis used in the ritual are referred to as feminine.
 In the Bhagavata Purana the two sticks are however interpreted as belonging to opposite genders.

+Bahuchara Mata

 Bahuchara Mata is a patron goddess of the Hijra.
 In popular iconography she is often shown riding a rooster and carrying a sword, trident and a book.
 Various stories link Bahuchara to castration or other changes in physical sexual characteristics, sometimes as the result of her aiming curses against men.
 Bahuchara is believed to have originated as a mortal woman who became martyred.
 In one story, Bahuchara is attacked by a bandit who attempts to rape her, but she takes his sword, cuts off her breasts and dies.
 In another story, Bahuchara curses her husband when she catches him sneaking to the woods to engage in homoerotic behavior, causing his genitals to fall off and forcing him to dress as a woman.

 Stories also link Bahuchara to gender variance after she becomes divine.
 One epic concerns a king who prayed to Bahuchara for a son.
 Bahuchara complied, but the prince grew up to be impotent.
 One night Bahuchara appeared to the prince in a dream and ordered him to cut off his genitals, wear women's clothes and become her servant.
 Bahuchara is believed to continue to identify impotent men and command them to do the same.
 If they refuse, she punishes them: for their next seven incarnations they will be impotent.
 This epic is the origin of the cult of Bahuchara Mata, whose devotees are required to self-castrate and remain celibate.
+There is the Bahuchara Mata temple in Becharji, Gujarat, where devotees visit to pray.